 - Gawler Craton hosts massive IOCG deposits

 - Excellent existing infrastructure

-- De-risking exploration and lowering per Oz discovery cost
+- De-risking exploration and lowering per Oz of gold discovery cost

 - Calcrete anomalies refined by pathfinder chemistry

 - 58% of all RC and Diamond drilling intersecting economic mineralisation

 - Significant intercepts outside current resource: 31m at 3.06g/t gold

 - Rare earths work programme defining unique, high-value mineral occurrence, with desirable grades, style of mineralogy and intercept widths